 Qasim Virjee 19:05

-arugula robust lettuces that have no traditional value in the post 50s coming to light as the only choice like when I was growing up we only had Iceberg lettuce man.
-Yeah, yeah, that’s not even lettuce.
+arugula robust lettuces that have no nutritional value in the post 50s coming to light as the only choice like when I was growing up.
+We only had Iceberg lettuce man.
+Yeah, yeah, that's not even lettuce.

-assumption of kind of like fluidity of book no cross border on a global level, in 2019, was that, from at least from every perspective, from the b2b perspective, and from the customers, you know, the the high street perspective, was that I want my avocados when I want to, you know, and they should be cheaper, and I don’t care how much water goes into making them.
+assumption of kind of like fluidity, no cross border on a global level, in 2019, was that, from at least from every perspective, from the b2b perspective, and from the customers, you know, the High Street perspective, was that I want my avocados when I want to, you know, and they should be cheaper in this.
+I don't care how much water goes into making them.

 Qasim Virjee 21:12

-state Oh, this is a really important point to talk about in last couple of years is that, you know, despite a pandemic, in the early days of the pandemic, where the threat wasn’t even calculated, in terms of or let’s say, qualified, 20, high degree, there was a lot of fear, even in the scientific community, about, you know, what the real rate of transmission could be, like, in the literally the first few weeks of this, one of the the main things that was decided early on, seemed to be politically that the borders would stay open for trade.
-So, you know, I mean, yeah, it was probably pretty likely that the the lettuce coming across the border wasn’t going to kill anyone with COVID.
-But it’s an interesting idea to posit that if something more heinous, you know, was being transmitted, and you had to shut the border.
-Alas, the salads would no longer be Canadian. or eaten in Canada.
+I mean, the border state over this is a really important point to talk about in last couple of years is that, you know, despite a pandemic, in the early days of the pandemic, where the threat wasn't even calculated, in terms of or let's say, qualified, 20, high degree, there was a lot of fear of and in the scientific community, about, you know, what the real rate of transmission could be, like, in the literally the first few weeks of this, one of the the main things that was decided early on seem to be politically that the borders would stay open for trade.
+So, you know, I mean, yeah, it was probably pretty likely that the lettuce coming across the border wasn't gonna kill anyone with COVID.
+But it's an interesting idea to posit that if something more heinous, you know, was being transmitted, and you had to shut the border.
+Alas, the salads would no longer be a Canadian. or eaten in Canada.
 Yeah.

 Amin Jadavji 22:09